daleonpz/Notes/fh-dortmund/01-ESE.md

 - $M_a$ is an abstraction of M if $M \subseteq M_a$

 ## System model types (Read SLIDES)
+- Hybrid Automata: the states  **may** change as soon as the conditions are satisfied.

 ## System Semantics (Read SLIDES)